 Public Space Protection Order (PSPO) information

-The Public Space Protection Order will come into force on 1st March 2018 for a duration of 3 years.
+The Public Space Protection Order (PSPO) came into force on 1st March 2018 for a duration of 3 years.

 PSPOs were introduced in the Anti-Social Behaviour, Crime and Policing Act 2014.
 A PSPO is designed to deal with a particular nuisance or problem in an area.
 The behaviour must be having a detrimental effect on the quality of life of those in the community, it must be persistent or continuing and it must be unreasonable.